poom10510/MonsterClicker/README.md

 Class : MainActivity(Observer), Game(Observable)

 - Use to update status (health bar) when have change in Game class when player attack enemy or enemy attack player.
+- Use to update money value when monster is died, player upgrades hero or allies status and buy items.
+- Use to update monster number and level.

 4) Iterator pattern